sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 FauxRPC generates mock data from arbitrary Protobuf schemas.
 It ingests schemas after startup.
 Users upload `.proto` schemas or descriptors dynamically, and FauxRPC instantly configures itself to parse, generate, and route gRPC mock requests.

-Because of this runtime flexibility, FauxRPC historically relied on `dynamicpb`.
+Because of this runtime flexibility, FauxRPC historically relied on dynamicpb`.
 It worked fine for local development mocks.
 However, the overhead of reflection-heavy parsing on large payloads or fast mock workloads created a noticeable CPU bottleneck.

 I recently switched FauxRPC to use `hyperpb` for dynamic schemas on `amd64` and `arm64` platforms, where the optimized bytecode engine is fully supported.
 Because `hyperpb` is strictly read-only and does not support any of the modification reflection APIs, FauxRPC uses it exclusively for reading in and parsing protobuf requests.
-Writing responses still uses standard `dynamicpb` since those messages must be modified and populated dynamically.
+Writing responses still uses standard [`dynamicpb`](https://github.com/search?q=repo%3Asudorandom%2Ffauxrpc%20dynamicpb&type=code) since those messages must be modified and populated dynamically.
 Even with this hybrid model, the switch drastically improved parsing performance and dropped allocation overhead.
 If `hyperpb` adds modification support, I'll probably be one of the first to adopt it because FauxRPC is the perfect use-case for this library.

+If you're curious how both libraries are used in FauxRPC, you can see the search results for [dynamicpb](https://github.com/search?q=repo%3Asudorandom%2Ffauxrpc%20dynamicpb&type=code) and [hyperpb](https://github.com/search?q=repo%3Asudorandom%2Ffauxrpc+hyperpb&type=code).

 ---